arangodb/arangodb/Documentation/Books/HTTP/Repairs/README.md

 ```

 The final response will look like the response of the `GET` call.
-If an error occured the response should contain details on how to proceed.
+If an error occurred the response should contain details on how to proceed.
 If in doubt, ask as on Slack: https://arangodb.com/community/